jmkidd/callmito-single/README.md

 The process starts with aligning single-end reads to a genome file that contains the standard and rotated mitochondrial reference genomes.
 This accounts for reads that align across the end of the circular mitochondria.
+Note that since unmapped reads cannot be "rescued" by their mate, we recommend mapping the original fastq to the combined mitochondrial fasta file instead of using an existing alignment to a genome reference assembly.
 The resulting bam file is then given as input to callmito-single/process-sample.py which employs the same basic steps as [callmito](https://github.com/jmkidd/callmito) but for single end reads.
 To accomodate lower coverage data, regions with a depth less than 3 are masked to N.